Links and Resources

 Dead Meat - James A. Janisse's kill count videos are funny, clever, and full of interesting background info and behinds-the-scenes trivia.
 But what I really appreciate is how Janiesse points out problematic elements in the film's he reviews and provides flashing light and trigger warnings when necessary.
 He's also good about admitting when he's not qualified to talk about a subject (like racism or transphobia) and apologizing when he makes mistakes.
 Also check out Chelsea Adrienne Rebecca's accompanying podcast where they have a series of diverse guests.

-Ginger Horror - A horror review blog based in the UK.
+Ginger Nuts of Horror - A horror review blog based in the UK.

 The Horror Writer's Association - A a nonprofit organization of writers and publishing professionals around the world, dedicated to promoting dark literature and the interests of those who write it.
 It also has a section on horror writing tips here.